aylorbrown/redux-intro/README.md

-if you want to change state so you can specify an amount, change the action
+### What if you want to change the state so you can specify an amount?
+- Change the action!

 ```javascript
 store.dispatch({